 MobilePhone myPhone = new MobilePhone(12345678, "Samsung");

-In java, there are four types of constructors:
+In Java, there are four types of constructors:

-In Java, a no-argument constructor is a constructor that does not take any parameters.
-This means that when an object is created without passing any arguments to the constructor, the no-argument constructor is called.
+In Java, a no-argument constructor does not take any parameters.
+This means: When an object is created without passing any arguments to the constructor, the no-argument constructor is called.
+This can be useful when we want to perform initialization with some default values or perform certain setup operations every time an object is created.

 Example